stonea/sst-pingpong/README.md

-# sst-pingpong
+# sst-benchmarks

-This repository contains files implementing a 1 or 2 dimensional ping-pong simulation and the scripts necessary to do scaling evaluation and profiling of the simulation.
+This repository contains files implementing benchmarks using SST.
+Namely, a 1 or 2 dimensional ping-pong simulation and the scripts necessary to do scaling evaluation and profiling of the simulation.
 The simulation code was prepared by Andy Stone and the submission/profiling scripts by Brandon Neth.

 Prior to running the benchmark, please compile the source files by running: